 From these visits, and meetings with the judging panels, shortlisted nominees may be awarded either a Highly Commended Certificate or a Silver Teaching Award.
 These are all announced on Thank a Teacher Day in June.

-All winners of a Silver Teaching Award are considered for the overall Gold Teaching Award (one per category), which is the one you see being presented on BBC2 in October.
+All winners of a Silver Teaching Award are considered for the overall Gold Teaching Award (one per category), which is the one you see being presented on the BBC in October.
 This whole process starts in October and ends in October.
-Nominations will close soon for this year and we will be starting the shortlisting process.
+Entries will close in February 2021 for this year and we will be starting the shortlisting process.
 We hope this explanation shows you that this is a rigorous process and NOT a popularity contest!

 I remember vividly watching a teacher working in a school near an army base, so children would often arrive for a few months then leave again and often came in with lower than average results.
 This teacher worked absolute miracles with them.
 Looking through the pupil books you would think they showed progress of a child from Year 1 to Year 6, when in fact it covered just 2 or 3 months – such was the impact of this teacher.
 But watching her was simply a masterclass in cool, calm collected teaching with strong subject knowledge, coupled with superb assessment skills meaning she knew what every child needed as their next step.
 She was a Silver Award Winner that year and the Gold Winner of the year was also not someone I would say was “flashy” but someone who had impacted a great deal on not just her own class but across her school and beyond.